 You don’t need to know French

 As Disneyland is such an international destination, you don’t need to have any knowledge of French.
-All signs and attractions are bilingual (the information is available in both French and English).
+All signs and attractions throughout both parks are bilingual (the information is available in both French and English).
 All staff members also speak good English.

 Suggested packing/ what to wear at Disneyland Paris